Current as of July 23, 2025

 Legislation

 The new act will enable the accelerated development of electronic communications networks that will ensure the necessary connectivity and availability of very high-capacity networks, including fixed, mobile and wireless networks, and their use by all citizens and entrepreneurs.
-Further development of competition is also expected, both in the field of infrastructure and services, through securing conditions for new investments in electronic communications networks and services.
+Further development of competition is also expected, in both the infrastructure and services sectors, through securing conditions for new investments in electronic communications networks and services.

 Cyprus